gansbrest/gansbrest.github.com/_posts/2013-11-08-enable-mysql-slow_query_log-on-the-fly-no-reboot-required.md

         mysql> flush logs;
         Query OK, 0 rows affected (0.01 sec)

+    **Update**: If you are runing Perocona server, you may want to do `set global log_slow_verbosity = full;` to get additional info for query analysis.
+Here is [more detailed post](http://www.mysqlperformanceblog.com/2011/12/29/identifying-the-load-with-the-help-of-pt-query-digest-and-percona-server/) about it.

     At this point your log file should start growing and getting data.
 Make sure you disable it after a while (depends on the workload), so you don't run out of space if there are too many queries that fit into you time `long_query_time` span.
 Plus it will put more load on the server.

     To disable on the fly just run: